 How It Will Work: Each year, as part of The SHIFT Awards, our researchers identify individuals, organizations and initiatives from around the United States that leverage outdoor recreation for conservation gains.
 We evaluate them using three criteria: Impact, Innovation and Replicability.
 (Criteria may be found here.)

-On Wednesday, November 1, from 9 a.m.-12 p.m., SHIFT will invite ten Award finalists who are also 1% for the Planet nonprofit partners to present their work in a series of five-minute overviews to an audience that includes both funders and peers.
-Award finalists will present what they’re doing, what’s working, and a central challenge that handicaps their work, thus inviting the audience to help optimize it.
+On Wednesday, November 1, from 9 a.m.-12 p.m., SHIFT will invite Award finalists who are also 1% for the Planet nonprofit partners to present their work in a series of five-minute overviews to an audience that includes both funders and peers.
+Award finalists will present what they’re doing, what’s working, and a central challenge that handicaps their work, thus inviting the audience to help crowdsource the solution.

 Offices of outdoor recreation are working to reinvigorate local economies, improve public health, and protect our lands, waters and wildlife around the country.
 This workshop, designed to develop a playbook for the creation of state offices of outdoor rec, will begin with a panel discussion featuring representatives from Montana, Vermont, California, Rhode Island, Oregon and Wyoming, who will share lessons learned from their efforts to create offices in their states.
 It will be followed by a “Campaign Workshop” in which participants work in teams assembled by geography (i.e., New England, Southeast, West Coast, etc.) to develop an actionable plan for office creation in their respective regions.